cloudfive/pushapi-net/README.md

 Optional additional parameters

-	notification.Message = "Additional info"   // an additional message the accompanies your alert notification.Data = { "key": "value" }     // a JSON dictionary of data to send to the target device(s) notification.Badge = 1                     // update the icon badge
+	notification.Message = "Additional info"   // an additional message that accompanies your alert notification.Data = { "key": "value" }     // a JSON dictionary of data to send to the target device(s) notification.Badge = 1                     // update the icon badge